Avaiga/taipy-getting-started/steps/explain_md/step_1_visual_elements.md

     <img src="/steps/images/table.png" width=500>
 </p>

-After creating your first web client with just one line of code and reading your data with this code, let's create a more detailed page.
+After creating your first web client with just one line of code and reading your data with this code, let's create a more detailed page with visual elements.

 # Visual elements